randys-review-questions/randys-review-questions.github.io/README.md

 Currently, the website is composed of a bunch of static HTML pages, each containing the HTML for a practice quiz.
 Each of these pages corresponds to a directory within the `pages` directory.
-Within that directory, there are at least three files:
+Within that directory, there are at least four files:
- * `index.html`: HTML source for the page, generated from `gen_quiz_pgs.py` in the `scripts` directory.
+ * `index.html`: HTML source for the quiz page in *learn mode*, generated from `gen_quiz_pgs.py` in the `scripts` directory.
 Thus, it is not very readable to humans.
-You can copy and paste the code into a beautifier or find a human-written example in `pages/nonAc/pokegeo/example.html`
+ You can copy and paste the code into a beautifier or find a human-written example in `pages/nonAc/pokegeo/example.html`.
+ * `test.html`: HTML source for the quiz page in *test mode*, also generated from `gen_quiz_pgs.py`.
+A human-written example can be found in `pages/nonAc/pokegeo/example-test.html`.
  * `page_data.csv`: CSV containing metadata to be displayed on the page.
 A blank template can be found in the `templates` directory.
  * `questions.csv`: CSV database of questions and answer options for the quiz.
 A blank template can be found in the `templates` directory.
- * Optionally, any images that are displayed as part of a question and/or answer option(s).
+ * Optionally, any images or helper documents that are displayed as part of a question and/or answer option(s).

 The pages are dependent on JavaScript for answer checking functionality, and MathJax for rendering equations from a TeX source.